School Leader Internship

 Gary E. Martin is Professor of Educational Leadership at Lamar University, USA.

-Arnold B. Danzig is Professor of Educational Leadership and Policy Studies and Director of the Educational Leadership Doctoral Program at San José State University.
+Arnold B. Danzig is Professor of Educational Leadership and Policy Studies and founding Director of the Educational Leadership Doctoral Program at San José State University.
 He is also Professor Emeritus at Arizona State University, USA.

 Richard A. Flanary is an Independent Consultant and former Deputy Executive Director for Programs and Services of the National Association of Secondary School Principals (NASSP).